vikchupak/Ansible/mainConcepts.md

 </summary>
 <br />

+- A task what we want to do
+- Module is used to perform the task
+- A play is a collection of tasks.
+There is no separate file for individual plays.
+Plays are always part of a playbook.
+- A Playbook is a collection of plays

 In Ansible, **modules**, **tasks**, **plays**, and **playbooks** are key concepts used to define and execute automation workflows.
 Here's a detailed explanation of each:

 -----